ComputationalBiomedicineGroup/NovumRNA/README.md

 * ```-entry```: use ```analysis``` for the standard prediction, see manual for other options.
 * ```--accept_license```: By adding this to the command, you accept the licenses of all tools used by NovumRNA.
 This is only needs to be specified the very first run!
 If not specified on your first run, NovumRNA displays the license and asks you to specify ```--accept_license```.
 The license can also be viewed in the resource bundle under ```license```.

-Add “-resume” to your command, if something fails, and you need to re-run, the pipeline will take off at the last completed module, it will save you a lot of time!
+Add “-resume” to your command, if something fails, and you need to re-run, the pipeline will take off at the last completed module.

 As mentioned before, NovumRNA will install the IEDB toolkit on your first run.
 After the first run, please specifiy ```IEDB_check``` in the novumRNA.config file to ${params.input_ref}/iedb/iedb_install_ok.chck.
 Like this the IEDB toolkit won’t be installed once more in a next run.

-The default configurations in the novumRNA.config file will produce output: hisat2 as aligner with a hisat2 index provided in the resource bundle (add ```--aligner star``` to the command to change to STAR as aligner, index will be created).
+The default configurations in the novumRNA.config file will produce output: hisat2 as aligner with a hisat2 index provided in the resource bundle.
 Class I ncTSAs of length 9 aas (add your length to ```peptide_length```  = "9 15" in the config).
 Class II ncTSAs of length 15 aas, based on provided HLA class II alleles in the samplesheet, HLA-HD is not executed.